dair-ai/nlp_paper_summaries/README.md

 ---

 ## TODO List
-- [ ] Categorize papers; I am aiming to categorize paper summaries by using the categories in the [NLP Progress](http://nlpprogress.com/) or prominent tracks used in NLP conferences
+- [ ] Categorize papers; I am aiming to categorize paper summaries by using the categories in the [NLP Progress](http://nlpprogress.com/) or prominent tracks used in NLP conferences; if you have any suggestions/questions please open an issue or send me a message directly on Twitter or via email.
 - [ ] Include more info about papers, excerpt, authors, year, etc.
 - [ ] Move all paper summaries to GitHub so others can also edit, contribute, and review